 As with the chemistry of pool chlorine, these compounds are formed when ammonia is present in the water of your swimming pool or spa.

 In a similar way, organic bromamines will produce organic bromamine.

 Organic bromamines to some are an excellent form of swimming pool disinfectant.

 And it is believed that - compared to chloramines, they have less odor and are less irritating to the eyes and mucous membranes of humans.
-Because of these great properties of Br, pool chemicals that release hypobromous acid from organic BR, have gained a wider acceptance in spa installations.
+Because of these great properties of Br, pool chemicals that release hypobromous acid from organic bromine, have gained a wider acceptance in spa installations.

 One of the main advantages of bromine uses in swimming pools and spas - is the fact that the residual concentration is low and no separate substances are required for its removal.

-However, because this pool chemical is so stable in water - its odor on the skin is much harder to wash off after a swim.
+The organic form of bromine that is used for swimming pools and spas are available in tablet form.
+However, because this swimming pool chemical is so stable in water - its odor on the skin is much harder to wash off after a good swim.

 Although the bromamines maintain their ability to sanitize a swimming pool or spa effectively, studies reveal that they are far more carcinogenic than chloramines.